Ventral Hernia

 Tests:

-- An x-ray, ultrasound, MRI, or CT scan may show blockage in the intestines or lack of blood flow to organs.
+- Ultrasound, CT, or MRI pictures may show a blockage in the intestines or reduced blood flow to your organs.
+The imaging tests will also help your provider plan your treatment.
 You may be given contrast liquid to help the organs show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
+The MRI machine uses a powerful magnet.
 Do not enter the MRI room with anything metal.
-Metal can cause serious injury.
+Metal can cause serious injury from the magnet.
 Tell a healthcare provider if you have any metal in or on your body.

-- Blood and urine tests will show your kidney function, information about your overall health, and may show signs of infection.
+- Blood and urine tests may be used to check your overall health, kidney function, or find signs of an infection.

 Treatment:

-- A nasogastric tube (NGT) may be inserted to relieve nausea and vomiting.
-An NGT is a thin tube that is inserted through your nose and into your stomach.
+- A nasogastric (NG) tube may be inserted to relieve nausea and vomiting.
+An NG tube is a thin tube that is inserted through your nose and into your stomach.
 The tube can remove fluid and air from your stomach.

 - Manual reduction of the hernia may be needed.
-Your healthcare provider will put firm, steady pressure on your hernia until it disappears inside the abdominal wall.
-You may need to wear a binder that holds the tissue in place.
+Manual reduction means your healthcare provider uses his or her hands to put firm, steady pressure on your hernia.
+Your provider will continue to apply pressure until the hernia disappears inside the abdominal wall.
+You may need to wear a belt that holds the tissue in place.

 RISKS:

 You may need surgery if the hernia becomes incarcerated or strangulated.
 Incarcerated means the hernia is trapped in an opening or pouch in the abdominal wall.
-The hernia cannot be pushed back inside of the abdominal wall.
+The hernia cannot be pushed back inside the abdominal wall.
 Strangulated means that the hernia is trapped without blood or oxygen.
 The trapped tissue may die.
-If the intestines are trapped, food and fluid cannot move through.
+If the intestines are trapped, food and fluid cannot move through your digestive system.
 Pressure may build up in the intestines and a hole may form.
 This can become life-threatening.

 CARE AGREEMENT: